IBM-MIL/MILHorizontalCollectionView/README.md

 <br>
 ### Storyboard Implementation

-1. On the view controller you would like to add the MILHorizontalCollectionView to, add a `Container View` to the view controller's view and delete `UIViewController` storyboard auto embeded in the container view.
+1. On the view controller you would like to add the MILHorizontalCollectionView to, add a `Container View` to the view controller's view and delete the `UIViewController` storyboard auto embeded in the container view.
 Add the appropriate autolayout constraints to the container view so that it displays to your liking within the view controller's view.
-The height you make the container view will define the height of the MILHorizontalCollectionView as well as the collection view cells in the MILHorizontalCollectionView.
+The height you make the container view will define the height of the MILHorizontalCollectionView as well as the height of the collection view cells in the MILHorizontalCollectionView.
 Your storyboard should now look like this: <p align="center">
 <img src="README_ASSETS/storyboard_implementation_step1.png"  alt="Drawing" width=600 border=0 /></p>
 1. Next add a `UICollectionViewController` to the storyboard.
 Select this collection view controller on storyboard so that it's highlighted and then select the `Identity Inspector` of the `Utilies` sidebar.
 Under "Custom Class" make the UICollectionViewController a subclass of `MILHorizontalCollectionViewController`<p align="center">
 <img src="README_ASSETS/identity_inspector.png"  alt="Drawing" height=150 border=0 /></p>
 1. Hold down the control key while you click and drag from the container view on the view controller to the UICollectionViewController.
-A dialog box will show asking you what kind of segue you would like to choose, select `embed`.<p align="center">
+A dialog box will show asking you what kind of segue you would like to choose, select `Embed`.<p align="center">
 <img src="README_ASSETS/embed_segue.png"  alt="Drawing" width=200 border=0 /></p>Your storyboard should now look like this:<p align="center">
 <img src="README_ASSETS/after_adding_embeded_segue.png"  alt="Drawing" width=700 border=0 /></p>
 1. Select the segue arrow that was just added that goes from the Container View to the MILHorizontalCollectionViewController.
 In the `Attributes Inspector` change the `Storyboard Embed Segue Identifier` to  `horizontalCollectionView`.<p align="center">